rvjc/free-mandelbrot/README.md

 entry requirements for Computer Science courses plummet, aspiring programmers tend to neglect the deeper mathematical aspects which are invariably bound up with "boring" school work.
-And, as the questions and answers on StackOverflow amply demonstrate, many programmers live to regret it later when this "math ceiling" is even harder to penetrate and limits their ability to excel at their art.
+As the questions and answers on StackOverflow amply demonstrate, many programmers live to regret this later when the "math ceiling" is even harder to penetrate and limits their ability to excel at their art.
 But, as is so often the case, the real fun is to be found in burrowing down beyond the superfical.
 And this is as true of music, car-tinkering and